 What does ‘taxable receipts’ include?

 Taxable receipts INCLUDES, but is not limited to, nightly rents, weekly rents, standard cleaning fees, pet fees, internet charges, late check-out fees, extra person fees, and resort fees.
 Taxable receipts EXCLUDES refundable deposits and any additional items included in a special package rate, such as ski passes, or other recreational activity or additional service subject to CA sales tax.

 When and how do I remit TOT and my quarterly reports?

-TOT remittance and quarterly reports can be submitted via the link below.
+Beginning July 2018, TOT remittance and quarterly reports will be submitted ONLINE.
+Please visit this page after June 30, 2018 for instructions.
 You will need to have already registered and obtained a Short-Term Rental permit to access the system.
-Please have your Short-Term Rental permit number ready.
+You will also need to have your Short-Term Rental permit number ready.

 The deadlines for quarterly reports and TOT remittance are:

 |2nd Quarter||April 1st – June 30th||July 20th|

 *For 1st Quarter 2018, the deadline has been extended until May 31, 2018.